 The Passaic-Bergen-Hudson Transit Project is guided by five goals and supporting objectives to address the Purpose and Need for the restoration of passenger service along the NYS&W. The corresponding supporting objectives further define the goals and will support criteria that provide specific and measurable means to evaluate study alternatives.

 - GOAL 1: Improve mobility options

-- Provide frequent, high-quality transit service to employment and other activity centers in Passaic, Bergen, and Hudson Counties
+- Provide frequent, high-quality transit service to existing and planned employment and other activity centers in Passaic, Bergen, and Hudson Counties

-- Provide improved transit accessibility to resident and working populations (particularly underserved populations and transit dependent)
+- Provide improved transit accessibility to resident and working populations (particularly underserved and transit dependent populations)

 - Increase transit ridership

 - Reduce travel time and improve reliability

 - Increase transportation system capacity to accommodate future growth and assist in mitigating future increases in traffic congestion

 - Provide intermodal connectivity/interoperability with existing bus and rail services (e.g. NJ TRANSIT commuter rail, Hudson-Bergen Light Rail, etc.)

 - Improve pedestrian and bicyclist connectivity and safety